inciident-eval/inciident-rp/README.md

 # Evaluation replication package for "Incremental Identification of T-Wise Feature Interactions" (Inciident)

 ## Structure
-This replication package consists of two parts:
+This replication package consists of three parts:
- - **Data**: The evaluation data reported in the paper and the script for creating corresponding plots.
+ - **data**: The evaluation data reported in the paper and the script for creating corresponding plots
- - **Executable**: The executable JAR with the evaluation setup and used feature models
+ - **executable**: The executable JAR with the evaluation setup and used feature models
+ - **source**: The source code of inciident and the evaluation setup

 ### Data
-- All raw data measured during the evaluation.
+- All raw data measured during the evaluation
-- The data is split over multiple CSV files.
+- The data is split over multiple CSV files
-- To run the script for creating plots run:
+- To run the script for creating plots and aggregated data tables run:
   - `python plot_data.py`

 ### Executable